New Jersey, Arizona approve recreational marijuana, Florida raises minimum wage | Technology

 New Jersey, Arizona approve recreational marijuana, Florida raises minimum wage

-In all, at least 124 statutory and constitutional questions appeared on ballots this year in 32 U.S. states and the District of Columbia, according to the National Conference of State Legislatures (NCSL).
-Among the highlights: Colorado voters defeated a measure that would have banned late-term abortions, Florida approved a hike in the minimum wage and California exempted rideshare and delivery drivers from a state law that would have made them employees of companies such as Lyft and Uber, rather than independent contractors.

-Here are some of the key results of this year's ballot measures based on projections from the NCSL, Edison Research and state data: MARIJUANA
+Here are some of the key results and projections from the ballots, which covered topics such as elections, abortion rights and taxes: MARIJUANA

-Voters in New Jersey and Arizona approved measures to legalize marijuana for recreational use.
-South Dakota was poised to allow the drug for both medical and recreational use via a ballot measure that appeared headed to victory with 90 percent of precincts counted.
+While voters in New Jersey and Arizona approved measures to legalize marijuana for recreational use, South Dakota was poised to allow the drug for both medical and recreational use: Its ballot measure that appeared headed to victory with 90 percent of precincts counted.
 A proposition legalizing medical marijuana also appeared headed for victory in Mississippi.
 Since 1996, 33 other states and the District of Columbia have allowed medical marijuana, 11 had previously approved its recreational use and 16, including some medical marijuana states, have decriminalized simple possession, according to the National Organization for the Reform of Marijuana Laws.

 PSILOCYBIN, AKA MAGIC MUSHROOMS Psilocybin, a hallucinogen also known in its raw form as magic mushrooms, was approved by Oregon voters for therapeutic use for adults.
 Backers of the Psilocybin Services Act cited research showing benefits of the drug as a treatment for anxiety disorders and other mental health conditions.
 The measure will set a schedule to further consider the matter and create a regulatory structure for it.